jrh-dev/jrh-dev.github.io/_posts/2022-10-12-r_basics_dataframes_p2.md

 ### Subset rows using a logical vector

 We can also subset `mtcars` using a logical (TRUE or FALSE) vector.
-If we run `mtcars$hp > 200` we get a logical vector, where `TRUE` indicates that the vector element was greater than 200.
+If we run `mtcars$hp > 200` we get a logical vector in return, where `TRUE` indicates that the vector element was greater than 200.

 ```r
 mtcars$hp > 200